 What You Need: (click to shop)

-To replace Junior’s main brush clutch you’ll need a Phillips head screwdriver, the flat head screwdriver included in his box, and a new clutch piece.
+To replace the main brush clutch on Bob PetHair Plus, you will need a Phillips head screwdriver, a flat head screwdriver, and a new main brush clutch piece.

 Slide the power inlet down and tuck it somewhere safe to avoid compressing its wires.